ryanchien1335/8bit-cpu/docs/stack_microarchitecture.md

 ## Architectural Invariants

-- SP always points to the next free stack slot.
+- SP points to the top element of the stack when the stack is non-empty.
-- Top element of stack is located at address SP after a PUSH.
+- SP = 0xFF represents an empty stack.
 - PUSH followed by POP restores A.
 - CALL followed by RET restores PC.
 - SP is unchanged after a PUSH+POP pair.
 - SP is unchanged after a CALL+RET pair.
+- PC is incremented only during fetch unless explicitly loaded during execute.